shreni123/docs-csm/upgrade/network/chn_enable.md

    pdsh -w ncn-w[$(printf "%03d-%03d" 1 $(egrep 'ncn-w...\.nmn' /etc/hosts | wc -l))] ip address list dev hsn0
    ```

-   **NOTE** If some interfaces have an `HSN` address and others do not, this is typically indicative that  CFS plays are failing at some point.
+   **NOTE** If some interfaces have an `HSN` address and others do not, this is typically indicative that SHS installed on the image is failing.
+This must be resolved before proceeding.
-   The following `CFS` steps may help, but checking if the Slingshot high speed network and host software is operating correctly prior to moving forward in this procedure is required.

 3. Determine the CFS configuration in use on the worker nodes.